Skip to content

 Does Gaudenzia Community House for Women and Children accept Medicaid?

 Yes.
 According to SAMHSA data, Gaudenzia Community House for Women and Children accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific IN Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific PA Medicaid plan.
 Call (855) 650-1870 to verify your benefits.

 What level of care does Gaudenzia Community House for Women and Children offer?